10 Tips for a day in Sydney

 That means arrive the night before.
 Since you’ll only have one full day to explore the many attractions Sydney has to offer, make sure you’re well-rested.
 Don’t arrive on the day which has been earmarked for your itinerary.
 All manner of things might go wrong or delay proceedings, such as problems with immigration and customs, a delayed flight, etc. You might also be tired.

 Plan around one main event or attraction

 There are certain things which you can do in pretty much any travel destination in the world.
 Sydney has plenty of those.
 Don’t waste any more time on these than you absolutely have to.
-Otherwise there should be one major event you want to take part in, or one major attraction you want to see, which is a ‘must-do.’
+As well as taking in the sights of the city, you might also be in Sydney on business – perhaps scouting out the various Sydney Photoshoot Locations available, for example, so that will take up some of your day.
+Whatever your reason for visiting, there should be one major event you want to take part in, or one major attraction you want to see, which is a ‘must-do.’
 If you do nothing else, THIS is what will make your trip to Sydney one from which you come away satisfied.